£2,000 loan

 Can I borrow £2,000 if I have bad credit?

-It’s not impossible to get a £2,000 loan if you have a bad credit history, but your options might be limited.
+It’s not impossible to get a £2,000 loan if you have a bad credit history, but your options may be limited.
 You might also be charged a higher interest rate.

 How do I apply for a £2,000 loan?

 You can apply for a £2,000 loan at your local bank, over the phone or online.
-Applying online is probably the fastest way – the money could be in your account within hours, especially if you’re applying for a loan with a lender you already bank with.
+Going online is probably the fastest way – the money could be in your account within hours, particularly if it‘s via a bank where you’re already a customer.

 By using our eligibility checker you can find out which loans you’re likely to be accepted for before you apply.
 It’s a soft check and won’t affect your credit score at all.